 Consider Your Estate Plan Before You Travel

 Establish guardianship for minor children.
 If you have ever gotten a nagging fear about what would happen to your children if something were to happen to you, then use that fear to follow through on naming a guardian for raising your minor children.
 If you have young kids, there is never an excuse for you to neglect this important step.
-We can help you get started right here with a Kids Protection Plan.
+We can help you get started right here with our Plan For Minor Children.

 Review beneficiaries.
 Beneficiaries of your retirement accounts, life insurance and other assets must be kept current or your assets will not pass to them upon your death.
 If you have minor children, you will need to set up a trust and name the trust as beneficiary so your assets can pass without court intervention.

 Review/update incapacity documents.
 Two very important health care documents – a durable power of attorney for health care and a HIPAA Authorization – will determine who can make medical decisions for you and who has access to your medical records in case of incapacity.
 Be sure you have these documents before you travel and that the person/people named are still valid.

 Review/update insurance.
 Does your life insurance coverage still meet your family’s needs?
 If not, it is time to update your insurance policy before you hit the road.
 In addition, you need to be sure you have an organized file of all your accounts and estate planning documents and you need to tell your family where they can locate the file if and when it becomes necessary.

 The time to create a plan that spells out how you will pass on your values, beliefs and your money to your children is now.
 You can begin by calling our office today at (727) 537-6818 to schedule a time for us to sit down and talk.
 We normally charge for a Family Wealth Planning Session, but because this planning is so important, we will waive our fee if you mention this article when you call.
 To have a complete planning session at no charge call today and mention this article.